srinandan/hybrid-network-policies/README.md

 ## Prequisites

-This sample uses [Kustomize](https://kustomize.io/).
+This sample uses [Kustomize](https://kustomize.io/) and tested with v3.5.3.
 Kustomize can be used standalone or as part of kubectl (1.14+).
 Since Apigee hybrid is supported on 1.13.x, this sample will use Kubstomize standalone.

 ### Apigee hybrid